Understanding Chinese characters

 One well known story is that the legendary god/emperor Fuxi devised the characters from the Eight Trigrams from Yin/Yang system and that the characters developed from these eight.
 There is neither logic nor evidence for this idea.

 According to another tradition it was Cang Jie ➚ 仓颉 who devised the characters at the time of the Yellow Emperor.
 He observed the footprints of animals and birds and realized how just the shape of the print uniquely identified the animal.
 He could just draw the simple footprint shape rather than the whole animal.
-From this idea he applied the same principle to devising pictographs for many everyday objects (sun; moon; earth; clouds; birds; animals etc.).
+From this idea he applied the same principle to devising pictographs for many everyday objects (sun, moon, earth, clouds, birds, animals and so on).
 These characters (象形 xiàng xíng image shapes) have made their way into Japanese (Kanji ➚) and Korean scripts (Hangul ➚) too; so learning Chinese characters helps you read a little in Japan and Korea.

-The full set of 200,000 or so characters have been divided into classes based on their origin for thousands of years.
-Fortunately, to get by in Chinese you only need to master about 500 of them.
+There is now a mind boggling set of 200,000 or so characters but fortunately, to get by in Chinese, you only need to master about 500 of them.
 The vast majority (90%) are made up of a ‘radical’ combined with another element rather than a single pictorial representation.
-Liu Xin ➚ and Xu Shen ➚ of the Han Dynasty used six classes: pictographs; indirect symbols; associative compounds; mutually interpreted symbols; borrowed characters and determinative phonetics.
+Liu Xin ➚ and Xu Shen ➚ of the Han Dynasty used six classes of character: pictographs; indirect symbols; associative compounds; mutually interpreted symbols; borrowed characters and determinative phonetics.
 Xu Shen produced the influential 说文解字 Shuō wén jiě zì ➚ in about 100CE where he identified 540 common components (mainly radicals).

 Character forms